michaeljwiebe/CarBuddy-frontend/README.md

             viewReservations: false
         };

-        //below binding of this is necessary for functions using this keyword in React
+        //binding of this (seen below) is necessary for functions using this keyword in React,
+        //here is a straightforward, systematic way to do it

         this.viewCars = this.viewCars.bind(this);
         this.viewReservations = this.viewReservations.bind(this);
     }

+    //'this' can and must be bound using '.bind(this)' after the closing curly brace of
+    //anonymous functions.
+Doing it looks like this:
+    //myItemsArray.forEach(function(item){
+        //doStuff
+    //}.bind(this))

     viewCars(){
         this.setState({